On Tuesday, the 3rd of April, I was doing math in my…

 Noindexed a Page, but Still Get an Index Tag

-You told a page not to be Noindexed, but you can see an index tag when you look at its source code.
+You told a page not to be noindexed, but you can still see an index tag in its source code.

 It is due to your theme manually inserting an index tag.
 For example, if a page has both Noindex and index tags, search engines will use the strictest one.
 In this case, Noindex.